Omar659/Machine-Learning/README.md

 # Machine Learning
-Some machine learning problems solved
+Some machine learning problems solved from the course of Machine Learning at "La Sapienza University of Rome"

 ## HW1
 Find bug in the codes